 Stage 2: Design your ride

-Submit your initial design to us no later than 5 PM PST on January 31, 2020.
+Submit your initial design to us no later than ***DEADLINE EXTENDED MIDNIGHT PST on February 1, 2020.

 Each student can only be on one team, and only one design can be submitted per team.
 Coaches may supervise more than one team.